Requisite(s): 70218 Criminal Law OR 70114 Criminal Law and Procedure

 There are course requisites for this subject.
 See access conditions.

 Students use classical, contemporary and emerging theories in order to consider why and how crimes are constructed and occur, and the nature of just and innovative responses to criminal offending.
 The multidisciplinary nature of criminology means that criminologists utilise a wide range of quantitative and qualitative research methodologies to investigate these issues.
-The subject contextualises criminological theory through field trips, research and debate as well as analysis of contemporary and evolving issues such as 'one punch' legislation and lock-out laws, corporate and state crimes, and hate crime.
+The subject contextualises criminological theory through guest lectures by people with lived experience, research and debate as well as analysis of contemporary and evolving issues such as corporate and state crimes (including deaths in custody), the criminalisation of coercive control and the cost of imprisonment.
 Students also complete their own research project, applying relevant criminological theory to a crime issue of their choosing.

 Detailed subject description.